 Thai food is famous all over the world, known to be a mix of spicy, sour, sweet and savoury elements.
 There are also Thai curries which make for a hearty meal or salads for something refreshing on a hot day!
 If you’ve got a craving for Thai food, we totally understand.
 Here’s our list of the best Thai restaurants in the city!

 Enjoy authentic Thai cuisine at reasonable prices in a polished and comfortable restaurant located in Taipa.
 The high quality dishes are prepared by Thai chefs using a selection of fresh and natural ingredients.
+Papermoon is one of the best Thais in town right now and they have a wonderful selection of traditional dishes–with a flair–which make a for a great lunch set menu.
+They even have pad see ew, which is quite difficult to find in Macau.
 For our experience on what to order and why we liked dining here, read about it here.
-Check their Facebook page as well.

 Papermoon Bistro 97-103 Avenida do Governador Jaime Silvério Marques, Macau, +853 2872 4343

 Tuk Tuk is one of the most popular and recommended Thai restaurants in Macau.
 Experience genuine, exotic, and rich Thai flavors such as fried prawn cakes—crispy on the outside and juicy inside—with sweet and sour sauce, and generous servings of pad thai and tom yum gong soup, which are among our favorite dishes to order here.
 Their restaurant is always packed, but worth the wait for a great dinner with friends and family.